catarinapmartins/mission-devpossible/README.md

     - Automate approval workflows where possible
       - Introduce a pre-approved software list to eliminate repetitive approvals.
-      - Create IAM roles with specific authorizations (as done in R&D).
+      - Create roles for teams/projects with specific authorizations (as done in R&D).
     - Rethink approval workflow
       - Send to direct manager to confirm project needs.
       - Forward to relevant tech department which understands developer needs.